jnnnnn/cryptopals/devlog.md

 Lol, defensive programming; I already did the repeating the shorter string because `zip()` stops early otherwise.

 Done.
 I used to use a firewall called BlackIce.
 Lmao.
 That was before Windows had a firewall and also before NAT.

+## Exercise 6: Break repeating-key XOR

+> It is officially on, now.
+>
+> Breaking repeating-key XOR ("Vigenere") statistically is obviously an academic exercise, a "Crypto 101" thing.
+But more people "know how" to break it than can actually break it, and a similar technique breaks something much more important.

+I'm excited.

+Computing hamming distance between two byte arrays.
+Google for `bit difference python`. nothing helpful. google `count number of different bits python`. ah, [perfect](https://stackoverflow.com/questions/9829578/fast-way-of-counting-non-zero-bits-in-positive-integer).
+The `bin()` function returns the bit representation as a string, then strings have a `count` function that we can use to count the 1s.
+If we xor the two arrays together, then every time there's a difference the Xor result will have a `1` at that position.